-In some ways, a “Regulated” power industry is simple to deal with – they tell you how much you will pay and when your bill will arrive and you either say “okay” or you get yourself a couple of generators or a really complicated treadmill.
+In some ways, a regulated power industry is simple to deal with.
+One power company tells you how much you will pay and when your bill arrives, you either pay it or get yourself a couple of generators or a complicated treadmill.

-All jokes aside…being in a regulated power market means you’re at the mercy of the electricity provider when it comes to rates – you don’t have the power to choose even the slightest aspect of your electricity supply.
+All jokes aside…being in a regulated power market means you’re at the mercy of the electricity provider when it comes to rates, and you don’t have the power to choose anything regarding your electricity.

-If you think the rate is too high or you’d maybe like to see more renewable energy sources, well… sorry.
-You don’t have many options when you’re in a regulated energy market.
+You’re out of luck if you think the rate is too high or you’d like to see more renewable energy sources.
+You don’t have many options in a regulated energy market.

-Instead of one major corporation handling “Everything Electric”, now you have to know whom to call and when:
+Instead of one major corporation handling everything you now have to know whom to call and when.

 Oncor Electric Service, Centerpoint Energy, AEP, and Texas New Mexico Power.
 Unlike the resale end of things, you have no say in who’s handling the distribution – those areas are fixed, as you can see in this map put out by the Public Utility Commission.

-Fixed-rate plans – exactly what it sounds like: for the duration of your contract, you pay the same rate.
+- Fixed-rate plans: you pay the same rate for the duration of your contract.
 If rates go higher than yours, you save money.
 If rates drop lower, you don’t.

-- Variable-rate – a variable rate plan changes from month to month based on the cost of generating electricity.
+- Variable-rate plans: a variable rate plan changes monthly based on the cost of generating electricity.
 You won’t know what you’re paying until the end of the month.
 This can lead to a nasty surprise or a pleasant one.
 You won’t know until you open the envelope.
-The formula used to calculate the rate is crazy-complicated but it will be posted somewhere on your REP’s website or in the documentation.
+The formula used to calculate the rate is crazy-complicated, but it will be posted on your REP’s website or in the documentation.

-- Indexed rate plans – this is a variable rate plan on steroids that is rarely available.
-If someone is trying to sell you an indexed rate plan, be aware that the price is tied to a commodity – usually natural gas – so prices can really jump around insanely.
+- Indexed rate plans: this is a variable rate plan on steroids that is rarely available.
+If someone is trying to sell you an indexed rate plan, be aware that the price is tied to a commodity – usually natural gas – so prices can jump around.

-The best way to get into the plan that meets your needs is to educate yourself.
+Educating yourself is the best way to get into a plan that meets your needs.
 ComparePower is here to help you understand the market and how it impacts your choice when looking for the cheapest light company for your home or business.